rapidsai/docs/install/install.md

 <br/>

 ### **pip Issues**
-<i class="fas fa-info-circle"></i> pip installations require using the matching wheel to the system’s installed CUDA toolkit.
+<i class="fas fa-info-circle"></i> pip installations require using the matching wheel to the system's installed CUDA toolkit.
 For CUDA 11 toolkits, install the `-cu11` wheels, and for CUDA 12 tookits install the `-cu12` wheels.
 If your installation has a CUDA 12 driver but a CUDA 11 toolkit, use the `-cu11` wheels. <br/>
 <i class="fas fa-info-circle"></i> Infiniband is not supported yet. <br/>
 <i class="fas fa-info-circle"></i> These packages are not compatible with Tensorflow pip packages.
 Please use the [NGC containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow){: target="_blank"} or conda packages instead. <br/>
 <i class="fas fa-info-circle"></i> If you experience a "Failed to import CuPy" error, please uninstall any existing versions of cupy and install `cupy-cuda11x`.
 For example: